 How can something so murky in the tube, a color that resembles a creamed tomato sauce, be so clear and gorgeous on the lips?

 NARS Lip Gloss in Bad Education ($24) is described as a sheer crimson red.
-All I know is on me, it is a stunning blue-based berry red that wakes up my face and rivals my favorite Ellis Faas Lip Glaze L303, which is a hint more pigmented and has a nicer texture.
+My bluish lips turn it into a blue-based berry red that rivals Ellis Faas Lip Glaze L303, which is a hint more pigmented and has a nicer texture.
 The NARS gloss is sheer enough to wear as a daytime red, it's moisturizing, it doesn't migrate or smear or tingle or sparkle.
 It's just sheer, shiny red goodness with a very smooth, gel-like texture.

 There is the barest whisper of gold shimmer, but that only comes out in direct sunlight.

 The only thing that keeps me from giving this item a rave review is that if I wear it the way I would wear lipstick all day, the corners of my mouth become irritated.
-This is not NARS' fault--I get that same thing with all lip gloss.
-We'll just leave it that, deep down, I am a lipstick girl, not a lip gloss girl.
-Still, this is super pretty.
+I am (and always will be) a lipstick girl, not a lip gloss girl.

 All photos mine, except for the last one, which is from narscosmetics.com.